 10 Natural Remedies for Menstrual Cramps

 1. Acupressure and acupuncture

 Acupuncture and acupressure are traditional, Chinese healing practices that have been used to address a number of issues that include arthritis and fibromyalgia.
-Whereas acupuncture is the application of needles to certain trigger points on the skin, acupressure is instead, the application of pressure.
+While acupuncture is the application of needles to certain trigger points on the skin, acupressure is, instead, the application of pressure.
 The idea is that the applied pressure, or needles, will stimulate the trigger points.
-In doing so, it will reduce inflammation and alleviate pain.
+Doing so will reduce inflammation and alleviate pain.

 Whilst they did admit that more studies were needed, the researchers involved in a review published in the Cochrane Database of Systematic Reviews discovered that both acupuncture and acupressure can help to relieve pain in women dealing with primary dysmenorrhoea.

 2. Boost your endorphins with exercise (or an orgasm)

 Endorphins are brain chemicals that promote your well-being by alleviating pain, discomfort, and stress.
 While there are a number of natural ways to boost your endorphins, exercising is the most common way to do so.

 Granted, the last thing you may want to do is cardio as your stomach contracts for pain.
 However, you don’t have to jump on the treadmill.
 Simply walking, or doing other gentler forms of exercise such as yoga and TAI chi can help to release endorphins (3).

 Similar to exercise, an orgasm can also have your brain release endorphins.
 As yet, no clinical studies have linked orgasms to relieving menstrual pain.
 However, vaginal orgasms do trigger the release of endorphins, and they can decrease pain perception.
 Thus, it’s possible that they can alleviate period pains.